naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 == Description ==

 [Simple YouTube Embed](https://noorsplugin.com/simple-youtube-embed-plugin/) plugin is the easiest way to embed YouTube videos in WordPress.
 This plugin extends the default YouTube embed with advanced player parameters.
-When the page is rendered, a high resolution thumbnail image is displayed instead of the YouTube video player.

 = Requirements =